Kasarvadavali

-Kasar Vadavali is a region located on Ghodbunder Road of Thane city in Maharashtra state in India.
-The area lying between the regions of Waghbil and Bhainderpada is called Kasar Vadavali or simply Vadavali.
+Kasarvadavali is a region located on Ghodbunder Road of Thane city in Maharashtra state in India.
+The area lying between the regions of Waghbil and Bhainderpada is called Kasarvadavali or simply Vadavali.
 The area has seen massive population growth with a lot of new residential and commercial projects being completed in the last decade, along with the rise of commercial activity.

 Kasar-vadavali is mentioned in the 15th-17th century Marathi-language text Mahikavatichi Bakhar; the name indicates the existence of a copper utensil and bangle making industry there.